Last updated June 6, 2020.

 For the safety of our members, we must require that all technical support take place in the forums and not allow assistance be given via email or private message.
 This offers the opportunity for peer-review with the hope that any potential harmful advice can be corrected.
 Having problems and solutions publicly visible may also help someone in the future who is experiencing the same issue(s).
 If you're looking for live support, there are other (paid) sites that provide that service.
 Also, due to the risks involved, we also do not allow live remote control of computers by our volunteers.

-If any of the outlined rules are broken, a moderator may add an infraction against that user's account.
-Each infraction will add points to the offending user's account.
+If any of the outlined rules are broken, a moderator may add a warning point against that user's account.
 The number of points per offense will vary depending on its severity, previous warnings, and the user's intent.
 Most points will expire automatically after 6 months.
 More serious offenses may include points that last longer.
 The most serious offenses carry enough points to cause an immediate permanent ban.

 1 Point, Expires in 6 Months